JOHNPAUKDAVIS/skills-communicate-using-markdown/index.md

-# My name is johnny
+# Welcome to "Communicate using Markdown"! 👋
 I am a professional